ramantehlan/blog/content/post/2020/gsoc/demystifying-nteract-sdk.md

 # You unlisted posts you might want not want the header or footer to show
 hideHeaderAndFooter: false

-# You can enable or disable out-of-date content warning for individual post.
-# Comment this out to use the global config.
-# enableOutdatedInfoWarning: false

 flowchartDiagrams:
   enable: false